rkouye/numbani-react/README.md

 See it as a toolbox to build web apps with React without coding basic stuff again.

-The library provide React components for many **end user intent** : Login, Display Data, Edit Data, Monitor Progress, Start Task etc...
+The library provide React components for many goals : Login, Display Data, Edit Data, Monitor Progress, Start Task etc...

 [Read the documentation](https://numbani-react.netlify.com).